 - The seven Information Modules below contain information to help you decide if being a child care provider is the right business for you.

-- The seven Informational Modules give directions on how to get started and instructions on requesting an application packet.
+- The seven Informational Modules give directions on how to get started and instructions on requesting an electronic application packet.
 (Applications are not mailed out.)
 See information in Module 7 for more details.

 - Complete the application packet you receive per email and return it to: ChildCareLicensing@co.scott.mn.us or mail it to: